Lidiasaes/PDF_to_text_and_translation/README.md

 # PDF_to_text_and_translation

+There are 2 scripts in this repository.

+**01_pdf_to_text.py:** to convert from .pdf to .txt extension.
+Run it locally, or adapt it to Jupyter Notebook in Colab.

-Scripts to 1) Convert from .pdf to .txt extension, and 2) Detect source language, translate into target language
+**02_LLM_Translator_Marian.ipynb:** detect source language of the .txt file, translate into target language of your choice.
+IMPORTANT: This second script is prepared to be run in COLABORATORY connected to a GPU.